Barn - Triangle K Ranch

 Large Black Hogs by Handsome Husband

-they have great big ears and little bitty eyes.
+They have great big ears and little bitty eyes.

 They are kind of fun to be around because they don't tell lies.